 It used to be that missing teeth were a circumstance that you would have to live with.
 Today, through modern technology and advancements in medical knowledge, the loss of a tooth or teeth is no longer life-threatening nor irreversible.

 If you have missing teeth, those gaps in the smile can, however, still cause difficulty in eating, problems speaking clearly, bone loss, gum recession, and alignment problems with remaining teeth.

 There are a number of ways to combat missing teeth, but one of the most popular and long-lasting is the dental implant.
 Visit our dentist in Billings, MT, Dr. Neal C. Johnson, DMD, to learn more about improving your smile with dental implants.

 What Are Teeth Implants?

-With implant dentistry, we can fill a gap in the bite with a complete synthetic structure which looks just like a natural tooth.
+With implant dentistry, we can fill a gap in the bite with a complete synthetic structure that looks just like a natural tooth.
 It can be cleaned and maintained just like a natural tooth and keeps the whole mouth healthy in all the same ways that a natural tooth would.

 This structure is made of multiple parts: the root, the connector, and the crown.

 The Root of the synthetic tooth is an implanted post which is most often made from titanium.
 This post is placed exactly where the original tooth’s root would have been, and even fuses to the bone through a process called osseointegration.

 This fusion process not only provides a stable and secure anchor for the crown but keeps the bone of the jaw healthy by preventing gum recession.